Painting Cabinet Face Frames and Panels

 - primer and paint to be determined

-Time expected to paint your face frames, trim and panels is 3 to 4 days.
+The time expected to paint your face frames, trim and panels is 3 to 4 days.
 That is about the same amount of time it takes me to spray everything.

-Realistically, you could have new looking kitchen cabinets in 3 or 4 days!
+Realistically, you could have new-looking kitchen cabinets in 3 or 4 days!

-- After the cabinet doors and drawers are removed and I have them, thoroughly clean all area's of grease and grime.
+- After the cabinet doors and drawers are removed and I have them, thoroughly clean all areas of grease and grime.
 Pay particular attention to the sections around the stove.
 Sometimes de-greasers are necessary.
 You want to be sure there is no grease on the wood because paint doesn't like grease.

-- Lightly sand and scuff everything using a medium grit sanding sponge.
+- Lightly sand and scuff everything with a medium grit sanding sponge.
 Sand so you see the old finish "forming dust".
 This is the indication that you are below the old sheen and into the surface enough for the bonding primer to adhere.
 NOTE: if the sponge shows grease, then you should stop sanding and deal with the grease.
 Don't expect to sand grease off.
-Its much faster de-greasing.
+It's much faster de-greasing.
 You do not need to keep sanding the older finish to a point you are into bare wood.
 The idea is to prepare the wood for the bonding primer to stick, not to sand down to bare wood.

 - Dust and vacuum everything including cracks well.
-We want the dust out of cracks so the primer followed by filler will stick inside it all and look smooth and pro at final coat.
+We want the dust out of cracks so the primer followed by filler will stick inside it all and look smooth and pro at the final coat.

 Cabinet Frame Before Painting